Arizonagong/Gong.web/content/home/hero.md

   label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-**Exploring a Cyborg Space in Education: Bibliographic and Metaphor Analysis of Educational Psychology and Artificial Intelligence Studies**
+**Exploring a Cyborg Space in Education**: Bibliographic and Metaphor Analysis of Educational Psychology and Artificial Intelligence Studies

-Explore **Citation and Bibliographic Space**